AionSystem/VERITAS/README.md

 | `≥ 0.70` | HIGH CONFIDENCE | 🟢 Green |
 | `0.40–0.69` | WATCH | 🟡 Amber |
 | `< 0.40` | REVIEW REQUIRED | 🔴 Red — human verification required |

 ---

+## Architect's Note on AI Use

+This submission was designed, architected, and directed by Sheldon K. Salmon.
+AI tools (including large language models) were used as instruments — the same way a carpenter uses a saw.
+The intellectual core — the CERTUS Engine, the Damage Confidence Index, the four scoring dimensions, the validity thresholds, the STP integration, and the overall architectural vision — is wholly human‑originated and manually refined through six rounds of the ADA Red‑Team methodology.

+UNDP explicitly noted that "submissions produced solely with generative AI are not of interest."
+VERITAS is not a generative AI output; it is a human‑built system where AI serves as one of several tools (like TensorFlow.js for image analysis) under strict human oversight.
+Every line of code, every design decision, and every formula in the CERTUS Engine reflects human intent, verified through red‑team testing and iterative refinement.

+---